cmmiller26/ai-fun-token-wheel/docs/DEPLOYMENT.md

 You should see:

 - `models--gpt2` (always present)
-- `models--meta-llama--Llama-3.2-1B` (if HF_TOKEN was provided during build)
+- `models--TinyLlama--TinyLlama-1.1B-Chat-v1.0` (always present)

 ### Memory issues

 **Symptoms**:

-- Application crashes when switching to Llama 3.2 1B
+- Application crashes when switching to TinyLlama 1.1B
 - "Killed" messages in logs
 - Out of memory errors
 - System becomes unresponsive